ebtc-protocol/ebtc/README.md

 For this reason, rounding errors related to stETH should not be accepted as valid unless they can provably break the 2stETH threshold under reasonable circumnstances (e.g. 100 billion people using the protocol would be considered above reasonable)

-### stETH can be rugged via an upgrade
+### stETH contract can be arbitrarily upgraded
-We acknowledge that and understand that’s a risk
+We acknowledge that and understand that’s a dependency risk.

 ### eBTC Governance has the ability to cause substantial damage
 These impacts but are not limited to:

-  - Mint new eBTC (until extensible minting is revoked)
+  - Mint new eBTC (until extensible minting capability is burned)
   - Pause Flashloans and Redemptions
   - Raise fees for Flashloans and Redemtpions
   - Raise the Fee Split of stETH to up to 100%
   - Delay Recovery Mode via the Grace Period to an indefinite amount

-eBTC governance should not be able to block depositing, minting, adjusting and closing of positions under any circumnstance
+eBTC governance should however not be able to block depositing, minting, adjusting and closing of positions under any circumstance.

 ### Permit Signatures are malleable

-Because they use nonces, the malleability cannot be exploited
+Because they use nonces, the malleability cannot be exploited.

 ### Malicious Position Managers can steal all tokens from borrowers that grant them approvals

-Position Manager can receive Permanent or One Time abilities to perform any operation on behalf of an address
+Position Managers can receive Permanent or One Time abilities to perform any operation on behalf of an address.

 Ths means that signing delegation to a malicious address can cause a total loss of funds for all CDPs